Analysis of hyperbolic or trapezoidal wedge patterns

 For the Wedge module, select the regions of interest (ROIs) to be analyzed.
 Read this section carefully: Poor region selection can lead to unreliable results!

-In most cases you’ll need to select more than one region for MTF measurements.
+In many cases you’ll need to select more than one region for MTF measurements.
 Only vertical and horizontal (but not diagonal) wedges can be analyzed.

 Select the first region using the standard Imatest rough selection window.
 After you’ve made the selection, the fine adjust window opens.